 In reality, the Department of Magic is a basement-level pub off Blair Street in Old Town.
 You need to book your table in advance.
 Inside, the room has been truly transformed with whimsical decorations, wooden tables, and quirky lanterns.

-I’d recommend booking the “Magical Potion & Smoking Magic Shot.”
+What to order: I’d recommend booking the “Magical Potion & Smoking Magic Shot.”
 With that, you’ll get an instructions sheet to guide you in concocting your potion, and once you’ve finished, a chest of smoking shots will arrive.

 There are several types of potions you can make, such as liquid gold or a love potion.
 The instructions in putting them together are fun — close one eye, shout out a word, write down someone’s name.
 It all adds to the magic.

-The “potions” you make can either be alcoholic or non-alcoholic drinks.
-Do they taste good?
+Do the drinks taste good?
 Well, I can only speak for the non-alcoholic drinks, but I found them to be too sweet.
 I enjoyed the (non-alcoholic) shots much more.

-One tip if you’re planning on recording or photographing your potion making, go one at a time.
+Don’t take too long to make your potions: One tip if you’re planning on recording or photographing your potion making, go one at a time.
 Ask if the trays can come out in turns.
 Because if you wait too long to put your potion together it will go stale and not bubble and smoke like it’s supposed to.
 I believe much of that is dry ice, which does melt.
 But if that’s not a concern and you don’t mind concocting the potions with your group all at the same time, don’t worry about it.

 author holding up a glass of butterbeer in the department of magic in edinburgh